JesusSamperizNoel/api-sporttalks/README.md

 # Sport Talks front-end application:

-This application use react to give functionality to the web page
+This application use react to give functionality to the web page of the final proyect of DAW course

 ## Available Scripts